Metformin begins working within 24-48 hours but full effects take 8-12 weeks

 During this period of maximum effectiveness, most patients who respond well to metformin will see their HbA1c levels decrease by 1.0 to 1.5 percentage points from their baseline values.
 For example, someone with an initial HbA1c of 8.5% might expect to see it reduced to approximately 7.0 to 7.5% with metformin therapy alone.
 This reduction represents a significant improvement in diabetes management and can substantially reduce the risk of long-term complications.

 The medication's benefits extend beyond simple glucose lowering during this phase.
 Many patients experience improved lipid profiles, with reductions in triglycerides and sometimes modest improvements in cholesterol levels.
 The cardiovascular protective effects of metformin also become more established, contributing to reduced risk of heart disease and stroke, which are common complications of diabetes.
-Like other medications such as how long does it take for Mounjaro to work, individual responses can vary significantly based on factors like insulin resistance severity and lifestyle habits.
+Like other medications such as how long it takes for Mounjaro to work, individual responses can vary significantly based on factors like insulin resistance severity and lifestyle habits.

 Factors That Influence Metformin's Timeline